-Pan-American School offers the international calendar.
-The school calendar is from August to June, divided in two semesters.
-School breaks are: a holiday week in October, six weeks of vacation in December and January and Easter Week.
+Pan-American School operates using the international calendar, from August to June, divided into two semesters.
+School breaks are a holiday week in October, six weeks of vacation in December and January, and Easter Week.

 • Regular schedule from 7:25 a.m. to 11:50 a.m.